Poems and Short Stories

 "Go check the Lost and Found," she instructed.
 "We need to go."

-I hated the pool.
-Why did my parents force me to come here?
-They don't even spend time with me; they just lie in the sun and talk to her friends about how annoying their kids were, even though I was her only one.
-I mean, it's not like I'd want to swim in an oversized bathtub full of germs and unsanitized strangers.
-I wish I could have stayed home and finished my book.
-The world inside was much better than the lame real one...
+I hate the pool.
+I never understood why my mom always forced me to come with her.
+It's not like she'd spend time with me; she'd just lie in the sun and talk to her friends about how annoying their kids were, even though I was her only one.
+I mean, it's not like I'd want to swim in an oversized bathtub full of germs and unsanitized strangers, anyway.
+I usually wished I could've stayed home and just read my books.
+The worlds inside them were always so much better than the lame real one...

-I should've turned around.
-I should've swum back to the surface and forgotten about the stupid thing, but something was pulling me toward it.
-I couldn't leave it behind.
+I know I should've turned around.
+I know I should've swum back to the surface and just forgotten about the stupid thing, but something was pulling me toward it.
+Something was insisting that I couldn't leave it behind.
 Something about it told me that, even if I heard my mom calling me, she could wait just a few more seconds.
 I was right on top of it when my head started to hurt.
-How deep was this pool anyway?
-It didn't matter.
-I was so close.
-I felt my vision fade as I touched it with the tip of my finger.
-Almost… almost…

 I quickly looked around, the voice sounding almost like someone whispered in my ear, only to find nobody there.
 At this point, I could hardly tell if I was dead or just straight-up crazy.
-I swallowed before sighing.
+I swallowed before letting out a sigh.
 It's not like I had anything to lose.

-I put the scope to my eye and looked around, and what I saw blew me away.
+I hesitantly put the scope to my eye and looked around, and what I saw blew me away.
 A beautiful array of stars danced across my eyes, sparkling and lighting up the black and purple sky with a spectacle of glimmering lights.
 I smiled to myself as I lowered the glass from my eye, only to find a large building before me.
 My feet now planted in wet grass, and my swimsuit no longer on my back, replaced by some kind of cloak, I found that I had somehow arrived in some sort of flatland, a giant observatory in the distance.